CPQ Software Top Picks That Actually Makes Quoting Easy

 5. DealHub: Best for Mid-Market moving to enterprise SaaS that are monetizing subscriptions

-DealHub is a solution that combines CPQ, CLM, and billing, all while providing guided selling features to streamline the quoting process.
-It’s a no-code platform, meaning sales ops teams can make updates without relying on developers, making it an efficient choice for mid-market SaaS companies with growing RevOps functions.
+DealHub is a solution that combines CPQ, CLM, and billing, while also providing guided selling features to support the quoting process.
+It’s a no-code platform, which may appeal to teams looking to manage updates without developer involvement, although organizations requiring deeper customizations may find the available configuration options more structured.

-With an implementation time measured in months, DealHub offers a moderately lengthy setup time compared to legacy enterprise CPQ systems.
-Its Digital DealRoom centralizes all buyer-seller communications in one workspace.
+With an implementation time measured in months, DealHub offers a moderately lengthy setup compared to legacy enterprise CPQ systems, and organizations should expect some onboarding time to become familiar with the platform’s workflows, integrations, and configuration options.

 Choosing a CPQ That Matches Your Stage

 Choosing the right CPQ tool depends largely on your business’s stage and needs.
-For early-stage SaaS, a tool that’s easy to implement, flexible, and aligned with your sales motion is key.
+For SaaS businesses, a tool that’s easy to implement, flexible, and aligned with your sales motion is key.
 Traditional enterprise CPQ platforms may be too complex, expensive, and time-consuming for startups that need a quick setup and scalable solution.

 Traditional Platforms and SaaS Pricing